marc0bortolotti/Schedule-Optimizer/README.md

 - 'different_replacement'

 ## Results
-The optimization outputs an excel file ('final_schedule.xlsx') which looks as the following:
+The optimization outputs an excel file (final_schedule.xlsx) which looks as the following:

 ![Schedule](/example_images/final_schedule.png)